SundousKanaan/RTW-Groep/README.md

 <details>

 ### Must have
-- Gebruikers kunnen prive rooms maken voor hun groep ✅
+- Users can create private rooms for their group ✅
-- Gebruikers kunnen gebruikersnaam maken ✅
+- Users can create username ✅
-- Gerbruikers komen op een gebruikerslijst komen te staan ✅
+- Users will be placed on a user list ✅
-- Admin voor elke room en hij heeft de controls of the streaming. ✅
+- Admin for each room and he has the controls of the streaming. ✅
-- Je kan zien wie online is. ✅
+- You can see who is online. ✅
-- Gebruikers kunnen met elkaar communiceren in een groupchat. ✅
+- Users can communicate with each other in a group chat. ✅
-- Gebruikers kunnen samen youtube video kijken ✅
+- Users can watch youtube video together ✅
-- Berichten worden opgeslagen ✅
+- Messages are saved ✅
 - Data life cycle diagram ✅

 ### Should have